-No. 18 Buffalo rallies past Central Michigan into MAC final
+No. 18 Buffalo bulls past Central Michigan into MAC final

 Central Michigan: Played in its first MAC semifinal since 2015.
 The Chippewas won their last MAC tourney title in 2003, a squad led by center Chris Kaman. … Lost to Buffalo in last year’s quarterfinals.

-Buffalo: Jeremy Harris, who scored 23 on Thursday, was just 1 of 9 on 3-pointers. … Will likely receive the highest NCAA Tournament seed in MAC history on Sunday.
-Ball State (1989), Eastern Michigan (1996) and Kent State (2008) were all No. 9 seeds. … Spent the past 18 weeks ranked in the AP Top 25, the longest run for a MAC school. …
+Buffalo: Jeremy Harris, who scored 23 on Thursday, was just 1 of 9 on 3-pointers and Buffalo went 6 of 32 behind the arc. … Will likely receive the highest NCAA Tournament seed in MAC history on Sunday.
+Ball State (1989), Eastern Michigan (1996) and Kent State (2008) were all No. 9 seeds. … Spent the past 18 weeks ranked in the AP Top 25, the longest run for a MAC school. … Outrebounded Central Michigan 47-30.

 UP NEXT